London - Centre of the World’s Sparkling Wine Trade?

 How can producers and brands be successful in this most competitive of markets?

 London is the centre for UK wine consumption as well as trade and communications.
-So if initiatives take hold anywhere then they tend to centre on the UK’s capital.
+So if initiatives take hold anywhere then they tend to center on the UK’s capital.

 The On-Trade Operator’s View